Planning for the Future

 The Federation carries out community research to ensure that Jewish organizations have the information they need to plan ahead for the future and develop programs that will keep Jewish life vibrant and thriving.

 The Federation’s 2014 Greater Seattle Jewish Community Study offers a wealth of data about the community’s demographics, attitudes, and needs.
 It was the first such study since 2001.
-Since 2001, Jewish Puget Sound’s population has grown by 70 percent, with many newcomers bringing diverse ideas about living Jewishly.
+Between 2001 and 2014, Jewish Puget Sound’s population grew by 70 percent.
+Growth has continued, with many newcomers bringing diverse ideas about living Jewishly.
 A follow-up study of community needs and preferences for connecting with Jewish life was carried out in 2016 (see below).

 Download individual study chapters: